emilyvertosick/Statistics-Course/docs/02-week2.md

 ### Two-way tables

 The `tbl_summary` function can also give a two-way table, for example, a table that shows where operations were done (remember that the variable "y" gives the part of the hospital) in men and women separately.
+In the last lesson, a 2-by-2 table was created, but `tbl_summary` can also create a two-way table with more than 2 rows or more than 2 columns.

 ```r